Games & Quizzes

 /ˈeksərˌsīz/

-Physical activity to increase health and strength.
-To retain your ability or practice your skills.
+Physical activity to increase health and strength. use faculty, right, etc..

 /ˈwelkəm/